l-x-x/l-x-x.github.io/README.md

-## Welcome to The Quantum Field Theory Course Pages
+## Welcome to The Quantum Field Theory Course (Spring Semester, 2019) Pages

-The course is designed for the spring semester, 2019 at Beijing Normal University as an level introductory course to the quantum field theory at graduate student level.
+The course is designed as an introductory course to the quantum field theory for the graduate students at the Beijing Normal University.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.